Read Xunzi with voice, context, and method in the same frame.

 3. Influence trail: Confucian ethics, statecraft, educational philosophy, and debates over moral psychology in East Asian thought.

-5. Voice and method: Preserve the way the philosopher thinks, especially where realist Confucian pedagogy: he starts from unruly tendencies, then asks what institutions and practices can shape them well shapes the content.
+5. Method: Realist Confucian pedagogy: he starts from unruly tendencies, then asks what institutions and practices can shape them well.

 Prompt 2: Identify Xunzi's major concepts, methods, or questions.